MorphDiv/TeDDi_sample/Database/README.md

 The R scripts can also be fired from an R GUI like [RStudio](https://rstudio.com/), but make sure to set the current working directory to `100LC/Database`.
 This is also true of the Python scripts, e.g. within in IDE like [PyCharm](https://www.jetbrains.com/pycharm/).

 Forthcoming (todo): add routine to generate XML format from the database.
-Add them to the server.
+Add them to the server (to be decided where).

 ## Other useful scripts